-We thought it might be useful to put some of the key questions
+We thought it might be useful to present some of the key questions

-that people regularly ask us on the website, with our responses to them.
+that people regularly ask us, with our responses to them.
 So if you have

 a question, check here first!